davecoll3/magic-8-ball/TESTING.md

   * Expected
     * When a user submits a valid question, using either the enter key or "Shake!" button, a 1 second animation should shake the 8 Ball from side-to-side.
-    * When the animation has ended, an answer should be displayed, at the center of the 8 ball, for 2 seconds.
+    * When the animation has ended, an answer should be displayed, at the centre of the 8 ball, for 2 seconds.
     * The 8 Ball should then return to its default state.

   * Testing
     * A valid question was submitted to trigger the 8 ball.
-    * The 8 Ball animation was checked in both portrait and landscape orientations on mobile devices to ensure that it continued to function sufficently well.
+    * The 8 Ball animation was checked in both portrait and landscape orientations on mobile devices to ensure that it continued to function sufficiently well.
       <details><summary>8 Ball Animation Testing</summary>
         <img src="readme-files/images/testing-animation.gif">
       </details>

   * Result
     * When a valid question was submitted, the 8 Ball animation began as expected, lasting 1 second.
-    * After the animation, an answer was displayed, at the center of the 8 Ball, for 2 seconds.
+    * After the animation, an answer was displayed, at the centre of the 8 Ball, for 2 seconds.
     * The 8 Ball then returned to its default state.
     * The 8 Ball animation functions well on mobile devices in both portrait and landscape orientation.